Aetheron/Less-CSS-Preprocessor/README.md

     Please read [Command Line Requirements] to ensure that *less.js* is installed properly.

  - [leafo/lessphp] *Deprecated*

     *leafo/lessphp* library unpacked so that `lessc.inc.php` is located at `sites/all/libraries/lessphp/lessc.inc.php`.

     This library is no longer recommended as it lacks support for a majority of new features in the latest canonical LESS.

+Once installed, you must select your engine on 'admin/config/development/less'.

 Optional
 --------